afullhart/KGClimateClass/issueresponse.md

 [x] OSI-approved license
 [x] Installation instructions
-* The GitHub Repo has a section called Setup that provides instructions for installation and importing the developed package.
+* The GitHub Repo has a section called [Setup](https://github.com/ARS-SWRC/GEE-KGCC/tree/main?tab=readme-ov-file#setup) that provides instructions for installation and importing the developed package.
+The this header was used instead of "Installation Instructions" because it provides both installation and importing instructions.
+We can change this heading if necessary.

 [x] Documentation exists at all
 * The GitHub Repo has documentation for the developed package under [Usage Notes](https://github.com/ARS-SWRC/GEE-KGCC/tree/main?tab=readme-ov-file#usage-notes).
 Because the package has relatively few functions, there is room for this documentation.